nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - Fixed edge case where `contrasts.csv` and `ERCCnorm_contrasts.csv` table header and rows could become out of sync with each other in [step 9c](#9c-configure-metadata-sample-grouping-and-group-comparisons) and [step 9e](#9e-perform-dge-on-datasets-with-ercc-spike-in) by generating rows from header rather than generating both separately.

+- Updated R version from 4.1.2 to 4.1.3.

+- Fixed edge case where certain scripts would crash if sample names were prefixes of other sample names.
+This had affected [step 4c](#4c-tablulate-star-counts-in-r), [step 8c](#8c-calculate-total-number-of-genes-expressed-per-sample-in-r), and [step 9d](#9d-import-rsem-genecounts).

+- Fixed rare edge case where groupwise mean and standard deviations could become misassociated to incorrect groups.
+This had affected [step 9f](#9f-prepare-genelab-dge-tables-with-annotations-on-datasets-with-ercc-spike-in) and [step 9i](#9i-prepare-genelab-dge-tables-with-annotations-on-datasets-without-ercc-spike-in).

 ---

 # Table of contents